Cuba, the Rolling Stones, and the Cultural Shift it Represented

 Changes are coming to Cuba.
 With a new leader and a developing relationship with the United States, the country is about to see a cultural and economical swift.
 The concert the Rolling Stones played in Havana at the end of last year was a powerful indication of this; a musical representation of the start of a new era.
 Andrew Bell, of one the photographers who guide our Cuba Photo Tours, was there.

-For the next few weeks I could think of nothing else, I listened and re-listened to Stones albums old and new, followed the tour info on social media and tried to second guess which songs they would play and in what order; what would they open with, what would form the encore, how long would the show last?
+For the next few weeks I could think of nothing else, I listened and re-listened to Stones albums old and new, followed the tour info on social media, and tried to second guess which songs they would play and in what order; what would they open with, what would form the encore, how long would the show last?
 I told everyone and anyone I met that I was going, that I would be there.
-My favourite band in my favourite city; a place I know and love, where I have connections who can open almost any door; nothing would stop me; I would see that show… The days dragged past, to me it felt like the continents were drifting apart faster than the days were being ticked off my calendar, but eventually the day arrived; bags were packed, cameras checked, double checked and triple checked, the car loaded and we headed to the airport.
+My favorite band in my favorite city; a place I know and love, where I have connections who can open almost any door; nothing would stop me; I would see that show… The days dragged past, to me it felt like the continents were drifting apart faster than the days were being ticked off my calendar, but eventually, the day arrived; bags were packed, cameras checked, double-checked and triple checked, the car loaded and we headed to the airport.

 Havana, Rolling Stones-themed

 In Havana it was hot and the air was electric; everywhere we looked there were people in Rolling Stones t-shirts and not just from Cuba, people had flocked to Havana from all over the world, because they, like us, knew that this was something special.
 Not just a one-off, free event from one of the world’s biggest and greatest bands, but a massive cultural shift, a seismic change in a country where not very long ago Rock & Roll wasn’t just frowned upon, it was outlawed, banned and with very strict consequences if you were found listening to it.
 It wasn’t just a surprise that this gig was going ahead, it was an outright miracle.